Defining love

 Love is several things.
 Often complicated.
 While friendship forms an integral part of love and relationships, sexual intimacy is but one of the ways in which love is expressed.
 And definitely not the one in the absence of which a relationship loses its validity.

 Though the intellectual debate on what does and does not form a part of a relationship is really just that.
 An intellectual debate.
-Afterall, who is anybody to question when two people identify as being in a relationship, sex or no sex?
-But it is important to understand that sex, love and relationships are concepts that do not come in one size fits all.
-These are entirely subjective to our own perspectives on life.
-The best we can do is accept that these are different for different people.
-That, and steering clear of questioning people on what goes on in their bedrooms.
+After all, who is anybody to question when two people identify as being in a relationship, sex or no sex?
+But it is important to understand that sex, love, and relationships

 Reading next